Arthur-rh/llmtestgen/README.md

-# 🧪 LLM Test Generation Backend
+# LLM Test Generation Backend

-A FastAPI backend and Python package for generating automated software tests using Large Language Models.
+A Python tool for generating automated software tests using Large Language Models.
 This project can retrieve specification files and source code directly from Git repositories, process them and create test cases using various configurable LLMs.

 ---

 ## Features

-- Git integration: pull specs and code from remote repositories
+- Git integration: pull specs and code from remote repositories (or use local directories)
-- LLM support (OpenAI, Anthropic, local models, etc.)
+- LLM support (OpenAI, OpenRouter)
-- Browser interface for easy interaction with the backend
+- Command line interface

 ---